 No Lights No Lycra was created by two dancers, Alice Glenn and Heidi Barrett, in 2009 in Melbourne.
 There are now dance nights held all around the world, bringing people together to let loose and express themselves in the freedom of a dark room.

 “It’s a place where people can completely let go and shake out the stresses of the week in a friendly, non-threatening atmosphere,” Glenn says.
-“It’s an opportunity to experience new music and revisit old favorites – a time to lose yourself in the music and enjoy the way your own body moves.”
+“It’s an opportunity to experience new music and revisit old favourites – a time to lose yourself in the music and enjoy the way your own body moves.”

 It’s nothing like a dance class, where you have to think about steps and technique and coordination.
 There’s no teacher, no instructions and no pressure to dance ‘properly’.
 Whether you want to do the robot, practice your best Beyoncé moves, or just jump around, it’s a safe space to let go and do whatever you like.